Fedcomp/any_sms/README.md

     # your initialization which parses params if needed.
     # the params here is the ones you set in initializer

+    # (you may also use keyword arguments instead)
     @token = params.delete(:token)
   end

   def send_sms(phone, sms_text)
     # your code to call your sms service
-    # or somehow send actual sms
+    # or somehow else send actual sms

     # if everything went fine, you may use helper from base class:
     respond_with_status :success